Barr suggests big tech 'titans' no longer need legal shield

 The attorney general said the law puts a range of illegal conduct beyond the reach of the courts, including selling illegal or faulty products, connecting terrorists and facilitating child exploitation.

-Once the darlings of Washington, companies like Google, Facebook, and Twitter are facing growing calls from both parties to take more responsibility for the content they spread.
+Once the darlings of Washington, companies such as Google, Facebook and Twitter are facing growing calls from both parties to take more responsibility for the content they spread.
 And other countries are pressing for similar reforms.

 This week, the European Union rejected a proposal from Facebook for regulating online content and instead said social media companies should take more responsibility for weeding out illegal material.